Introduction

 If you want the latest (development) version, you can clone it from the phasr GitHub repository .

-Note that you need need to also install all the required packages as listed above .
+Note that in this case you might need to install the required packages as listed above manually.

 Use the package